trihaingn/sokoban-ai-solver/README.md

 ## Makefile Commands

 The cross-platform Makefile provides comprehensive automation for setup, testing, and maintenance.
-All commands work seamlessly on Windows, macOS, and Linux.
+All commands work seamlessly on macOS, Linux, and Windows (via WSL).

 ### Setup Commands